my-doan/nd00333_AZMLND_C2/README.md

 # Operationalizing Machine Learning Final Project

+## UPDATE 4/16/2023: CHANGES HAVE BEEN ADDED TO THE OVERVIEW AND BOTTOM

+## Overview
 In this project, I build an end-to-end ML model pipeline with the Bank Marketing dataset.
 I discuss how to train a model through the Azure ML Studio, publishing the pipeline, and consuming it so that we can make predictions through an API request.